-All children and young people are unique and have unique circumstances, and those who have a refugee/asylum-seeking background are no exception.
+All children and young people are unique and have unique circumstances, and those who have a refugee/asylum-seeker background are no exception.
 They will all have had different experiences and lives before arriving in the UK.

 Here are some key resources for educators to support children and young people who have been impacted by trauma, loss, grief and bereavement: